KEEGAN

 Early Life & Influences

-Shortly after birth, KEEGAN migrated to London with his mother and sister, living first in the East, then the North of the city.
+KEEGAN moved to London with his mother and sister shortly after birth, first living in the East and then in the North of the city.

-Growing up, he spent time playing SNES and PC games, hacking any system he could get his hands on, and overclocking CPUs 'til they smoked.
+Growing up, he played computer games, hacked any system he could get his hands on, and overclocked GPUs 'til they smoked.

-He began his lifelong journey as an artist by meticulously copying the work of his comic art heroes, such as Todd McFarlane and Yoshiyuki Sadamoto.
-With a cheap scanner and an early version of Photoshop, he created his first digital work.
+He began his lifelong creative journey by carefully copying the work of comic heroes like Todd McFarlane and Yoshiyuki Sadamoto.
+Using a cheap scanner and an early version of Photoshop, he created his first digital work.

 Graffiti Gonzo

-In 2009, after nearly a decade of observing from the sidelines, he launched launched The London Vandal - an underground online journal where he shared his experiences in the graff scene.
-Blessed with the oppourtunity to link up with local and international graff stars, he published words and pictures that resonated with a community of fellow obsessives.
+Now entrenched in the street culture, he launched The London Vandal in 2009.
+An underground online journal where he shared his experiences in the graff scene.
+Through forging connections with the city's graff stars, he produced a zine that resonated with a community of obsessives.

-Then, during the devastating Great Hard Drive Crash of 2016, most of the backup was lost for good.
+Devastatingly, during the Great Hard Drive Crash of 2016, most of his offline backup was lost for good, further reflecting the ephemeral nature of graffiti.

-Comics, graffiti and street-art had gifted him an introduction to a family of talented artists, from a diverse range of backgrounds and he vowed to one day join their ranks.
+"Comics and graff gave me an intro to a family of talented artists, from all sorts of backgrounds - and I vowed to one day join their ranks"

 KEEGAN has been a graffiti writer since around 2005.